torrancejr/astro-paper/src/content/blog/aws-skill-builder.md

 AWS Skill Builder is an excellent resource for anyone looking to develop or enhance their cloud computing skills with AWS, offering a range of materials suited for different learning styles and levels

 I took a screenshot of the above free courses I am doing to get you started.
-It is a $29 monthly subscription for more in depth learning paths once you get a solid foundation.
+It is a $29 monthly subscription for more in depth learning paths once you get a solid foundation .

 Happy Learning!